KobraRocks/deno-smtp-connection/README.md

 It helps sending smtp server commands and exposes the stmp server response.

 ## Features Roadmap
-- TLS connection => implemented on port 465
+- TLS connection on port 465 => implemented
-- BASIC connection => To be tested
+- BASIC connection on port 25 => To be tested
-- STARTTLS connection => To be tested
+- STARTTLS connection on port 587 or 2525 => Buggy atm, not supported.

 ## Usage
 ```ts